ghas-lab-templates/exercises/module-1.md

 4. Go through each repository to view the generated Dependabot alerts and Pull Requests created by Dependabot.
 5. Choose a repository and click on the `Actions` tab, select `Dependabot Updates` and review Action run.

-6. Discussion Points:
+#### Discussion Points
-    - Considerations for Automation:
-    What factors should you consider when setting up this automation, such as potential disruptions, update frequency, and testing the changes?
+- What factors should you consider when setting up this automation, such as potential disruptions, update frequency, and testing the changes?
-    How do your developers feel about receiving automatic pull requests?
+- How do your developers feel about receiving automatic pull requests?
 Are they concerned about workload, stability, or reviewing frequent updates?

-   - Triage and Ownership:
-    How will you triage the alerts and prioritize them for review (e.g., critical vulnerabilities first)?
+- How will you triage the alerts and prioritize them for review (e.g., critical vulnerabilities first)?
-    Who in your team or organization will be responsible for managing these alerts and reviewing the pull requests?
+- Who in your team or organization will be responsible for managing these alerts and reviewing the pull requests?

 ### Lab 6 - Dependabot Rules

+#### Objective
 In this lab, we will configure Dependabot Rules to manage alerts in the `mona-gallery` repository.
 Since this repository is very active and the development team does not have time to remove or replace dependencies unless a patch is available, we will create a rule to dismiss alerts for the `Go` and `Pip` ecosystems when no patch exists.

+#### Steps
 1. Navigate to the `mona-gallery` repository.
 Click on the `Settings` tab, under `Security`, select `Code security and analysis`.
 2. Scroll to the `Dependabot Rules` section and select the cog wheel icon to manage rules.
 Click on the `New Rule` green button.
 3. Set Up the Rule: